Meberem/LibraryManager-wiki/Using-LibMan-in-Visual-Studio.md

 ## Restoring library files into your project

 If your project has a valid LibMan config file (libman.json), the **Restore Client-Side Libraries** operation will download all the defined library files and place them in your project at the locations specified for each library.
+You can also kick off a restore operation for all projects in the solution by choosing the restore option that appears on the Solution context menu.

 While the operation is running, the Task Status Center icon on the status bar will be animated.
 Clicking the icon will open a pop-up window listing the known background tasks.<br>